Godzilla (franchise): Reiwa era (2016–present)

-In December 2014, Toho announced plans for a new Godzilla film of their own for a 2016 release.
-The film is Toho's reboot of the Godzilla franchise, after Legendary Pictures' reboot in 2014; the film is co-directed by Hideaki Anno and Shinji Higuchi (both of whom collaborated on the anime Neon Genesis Evangelion), with the screenplay by Anno and the visual effects directed by Higuchi.
-Principal photography began on September and ended in October with the special effects work following in November that year.
+In December 2014, Toho announced plans for a new Godzilla film of its own for a 2016 release.
+The film was Toho's reboot of the Godzilla franchise, after Legendary Pictures' reboot in 2014, and was co-directed by Hideaki Anno and Shinji Higuchi (both of whom collaborated on the anime Neon Genesis Evangelion), with the screenplay written by Anno and the visual effects directed by Higuchi.
+Principal photography began in September of 2015 and ended in October of the same year, with the special effects work following in November.
 Shin Godzilla was released in Japan on July 29, 2016, in IMAX, 4DX, and MX4D to positive reviews and was a box office success.

+After the release of Shin Godzilla, Toho established a "Godzilla Room", a group consisting of 14 individuals that were tasked with studying all the previous films that involved the character and to ensure that further movies would avoid damaging the brand.
+The group wrote up a new set of mandated guidelines that all feature films and merchandise had to follow, which involved the prohibition of permanently killing off the character and keeping him from preying on "people or things" to ensure that every appearance remained authentic.

 In August 2016, Toho announced plans for a trilogy of anime Godzilla films with Polygon Pictures animating the films and Netflix distributing the trilogy worldwide, except in Japan where each film will be given a theatrical release by Toho.
 The first film, titled Godzilla: Planet of the Monsters, was released on November 17, 2017.
 The second film, titled Godzilla: City on the Edge of Battle, was released on May 18, 2018.
 The third and final film in the trilogy, titled Godzilla: The Planet Eater, was released on November 9, 2018.